dalehenrich/superDoit/README.md

 %
 ```
 ### **others**
-*instars* section defines script instance variables.
+[*instars* section](examples/kitchenSink/commonCommandExample.stone#L58-L60) defines script instance variables.

-*input* section can be used to load GemStone .gs files into the image.
+[*input* section](examples/kitchenSink/uncommonCommandExample.stone#L61-L62) can be used to load GemStone .gs files into the image.

-*projectshome* section is used to declare the value of the ROWAN_PROJECTS_HOME environment variable during the execution of the script.
+[*projectshome* section](examples/kitchenSink/uncommonCommandExample.stone#L63-L64) is used to declare the value of the ROWAN_PROJECTS_HOME environment variable during the execution of the script.

-*specs* section contains an array of Rowan load specification STON objects used to load external projects into the image.
+[*specs* section](examples/kitchenSink/uncommonCommandExample.stone#L63-L64) contains an array of Rowan load specification STON objects used to load external projects into the image.

-*specurls* section contains a list of spec urls that reference the location of a Rowan load specification STON object.
+[*specurls* section](examples/kitchenSink/uncommonCommandExample.stone#L67-L68) contains a list of spec urls that reference the location of a Rowan load specification STON object.

-*method:* section is used to define a method for a class that is already present in the image.

-*classmethod:* section is used to define a class method for a class that is already present in the image.
+[*classmethod:* section](examples/kitchenSink/uncommonCommandExample.stone#L73-L76) is used to define a class method for a class that is already present in the image.

-*customptions* section is used to override the default command line arguments: -h, --help, -D, and --debug.
+[*customptions* section](examples/kitchenSink/uncommonCommandExample.stone#L6-L19) is used to override the default command line arguments: -h, --help, -D, and --debug.

 superDoit scripts come in three flavors
 1. **.solo scripts** - standalone GemStone Smalltalk scripts that can be run without a stone